</

 The first study, to be completed and made public within six years of enactment, will analyze the effectiveness of the carbon fee in meeting the law’s emissions reduction schedule, forecast the emissions out to 2050, and make recommendations on whether the carbon fee increases should be adjusted.
 The report will also detail the effectiveness of the carbon fee for different sectors of the economy and recommend any further actions to be taken, including regulations, to improve performance if necessary.

 The second study, to be completed and made public within 18 months, will analyze how the carbon fee is affecting the use of biomass for energy and the resulting impacts on ‘carbon sinks’ and biodiversity.
 The term ‘carbon sinks’ refers to the removal of CO2 from the atmosphere through natural processes in plants and soil.
 Biomass energy is theoretically carbon-neutral as long as the CO2 released by its use does not exceed the amount that would have been released through natural processes, and that it does not result in land use change that increases emissions.
 The study aims to ensure that expansion of biomass energy does not upset this balance or increase threats to biodiversity.
 As with the first NAS study, this one will also make recommendations to mitigate any adverse impacts that are revealed.
-These two studies constitute the third environmental integrity mechanism built into the bill.
+These two studies constitute the second environmental integrity mechanism built into the bill.

 Why does CCL support this bill?